PranaviInukurti/DelNorteMarketPlace/_pages/about.md

 permalink: /about/
 ---

-This website is made by Scrum Team Women in Stem with members Pranavi Inukurti, Shraddha Kadaba, Meena Annamalai, and Madhumita Narayan.
+This website is made by Scrum Team Women in STEM with members Pranavi Inukurti, Shraddha Kadaba, Meena Annamalai, and Madhumita Narayan.
+Scrum Team 5

 Team Roles:
 Scrum Master is Pranavi Inukurti